sinamoghaddas/hpilo-exporter/README.md

 ### Kubernetes

-A helm chart is available at [prometheus-helm-addons](https://github.com/IDNT/prometheus-helm-addons).
+A helm chart designed for openstack-helm deployments is available at [prometheus-helm-addons](https://github.com/IDNT/prometheus-helm-addons).

 ### Prometheus config